Just A Moment

 5) Character Sketches

-I did two posts of literary/film characters I really like and admire.
-Forney Hull from Where the Heart Is, and George Knightly from Emma.
+I wrote a post of a literary/film characters I really like and admire.
+George Knightly from Emma.
 I hope to do more later on, as it is something I enjoy doing.

 heading-banner11970857801243195263Andy_heading_flourish.svg.hi